sadurais/GetData_PeerAssign2/README.md

 # GetData_PeerAssign2
 Coursera Data Science Speclzn - Getting and Cleaning Data - Peer Assignment 2

-# SYNOPSIS
+## SYNOPSIS
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.
-You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.

-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+The goal of this project is to collect, work with, and clean a data set to prepare a filtered, tidy data that can be used for later analysis.
+The dataset is about wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:
+The data that we have represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+We read, process and transform the data into a tidy dataset and store it another file for further analysis.

-# APPROACH
+## APPROACH
-   Once the zip file 'getdata-projectfiles-UCI HAR Dataset.zip' is unzipped, we see the folowing directory structure inside.
+We see the following structure inside out dataset zip file 'getdata-projectfiles-UCI HAR Dataset.zip'.

 ```r
     $ tree "UCI HAR Dataset"